shunsuke6/dotfiles-mac/README.md

 # dotfiles

-my dotfiles for command-line interface on arch linux.
+my dotfiles for command-line interface on Mac Book.

 ## overview